 The last aspect is the connection of the cross-cutting areas themselves, Manufacturability & Recyclability.
-Since a full system for direct recycling is to be developed and qualified, not only state-of-the-art LIB batteries will have to be considered, but also new materials and interfaces discovered in BIG-MAP as well as sensors and self-healing materials built into the cells to accomplish smart functionalities.
+Since the goal is to develop and qualify a full system for direct recycling, not only state-of-the-art LIB batteries will have to be considered, but also new materials and interfaces discovered in BIG-MAP, as well as sensors and self-healing materials built into the cells to accomplish smart functionalities.
 All these factors have to be considered from the beginning.
 In the short term, concepts for the design for sustainability and recyclability will be integrated into the manufacturing routes.
 These concepts will not only be integrated into the real processes but also in the digital twin, thereby implementing design for sustainability and recyclability concepts in the AI data-driven models.
-Altogether, sustainability and recyclability concepts will be considered in the design of the cell from the beginning.
-In the medium term, an initial proof of concept will be performed, showing the integration of manufacturability criteria in the recyclability goals (easy to dismantle, sort and reuse).
+The design of the cell will be approached with a focus on sustainability and recyclability right from the beginning.
+In the medium term, an initial proof of concept will be demonstrated, showcasing the integration of manufacturability criteria into recyclability goals (easy to dismantle, sort and reuse, aligning with the principles of a circular economy).

-The closed loop between the research areas will be essential for inventing Europe's new, safe and sustainable batteries and battery technologies with properties that are tailor-made for their specific applications.
+The establishment of a closed loop between the research areas will be essential for the successful development of Europe's new, safe and sustainable batteries and battery technologies with properties that are tailor-made for their specific applications.

-To make this vision possible a final piece has to set in place.
-This piece is using the same terminology throughout all research areas and creating a common ontology and standardized protocols.
-Goals on implementing standardization in the research areas are summarized in brief in Table 5.
+To realise this vision, it is necessary to implement a final piece: using consistent terminology throughout all research areas and creating a common ontology and standardized protocols.
+Goals on implementing standardization in the research areas are summarized in brief in Table 5, emphasizing the importance of unified language and protocols to facilitate effective collaboration and communication across the various research areas.